zontasticality/ar-ontology/data/Assignment.md

 In logic, an **assignment** (or valuation, interpretation) is a [[is-broadly:function]] that maps [[uses:Propositional Variable|propositional variables]] within a given [[uses:logical formula]] to truth values ([[uses:true]] or [[uses:false]]).

 Assignments are used to determine the truth value of a complex formula based on the truth values of its constituent variables.
-A [[mentions:Satisfying Assignment]] is one that makes a formula evaluate to [[mention:True]].
+A [[mention:Satisfying Assignment]] is one that makes a formula evaluate to [[mention:True]].